+You know how valuable a resource LinkedIn is.
+And yet, you rarely post on your company’s page.
 When was the last time you gave your company’s LinkedIn page some love?
+Here are some signs that you’re neglecting it:

 - Failing to dedicate resources to curating and posting content

-- Posting irregularly or once every other month to keep the page “active” and give the appearance that you care
+- Posting infrequently to keep the page “active” and give the appearance that you care

 - Sharing content that isn’t relevant to your followers and target audiences